micromata/hungry-fetch/README.md

 ## What it doesn’t do

 *Hungry Fetch* does not polyfill the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
-Furthermore it requires `Response` to be available, so you might actualy need to [polyfill the Fetch API](https://github.com/github/fetch) before using *Hungry Fetch*.
+Furthermore it requires `Response` to be available, so you might actually need to [polyfill the Fetch API](https://github.com/github/fetch) before using *Hungry Fetch*.

 ## How does it work?